Invariants for critical dimension groups and permutation-Hermite equivalence

+First, we give a simple example to distinguish the three equivalence relations.
+Barely any calculation is required.

-For each of $i = 1, 2, 3, 4$, set
+For each of $i = 0,1, 2, 3, 4$, set

-Then \item{(i)} Each $B_i$ is in $\NS$ and is in terminal form. \item{(ii)} Every $2 \times 2$ matrix with invariant factors $\brcs{1,5}$ is Hermite equivalent to one of $B_i$ \item{(iiii)} all four are mutually Hermite-{\it in\/}equivalent. \item{(iv)} $B_2$ and $B_3$ are PHermite equivalent, but there are no other PH-equivalences among these matrices. \item{(v)} all four are mutually Smith equivalent, that is, their set of invariant factors is $\brcs{1,5}$.
+Then \item{(i)} If $i\neq 0$, $B_i$ is in $\NS$ and is in terminal form. \item{(ii)} Every $2 \times 2$ matrix with invariant factors $\brcs{1,5}$ is Hermite-equivalent to one of the $B_i$. \item{(iii)} all five are mutually Hermite-{\it in\/}equivalent. \item{(iv)} $B_2$ and $B_3$ are PH-equivalent, but there are no other PH-equivalences among these matrices. \item{(v)} all five are mutually Smith equivalent, that is, their set of invariant factors is $\brcs{1,5}$.
+4pt